 Getting to Montreal's Snow Festival by Public Transit

-Getting to Parc Jean-Drapeau's Fête des neiges by car is feasible: factor in parking at $16 a day.
+Getting to Parc Jean-Drapeau's Fête des neiges by car is feasible: factor in parking at $16 to $18 a day.
 It's also easy to get to the hub of site activities by using public transit.
 Fest organizers propose attendees take advantage of special parking areas near Namur, Radisson, Montmorency and Longueuil metros where cares can be parked in order to take the the subway and get off at Metro Jean-Drapeau for direct access to snow festival grounds.
-As for public transit fares, families benefit from a Family Outings promotion, whereby parents, after paying their own transit fare, can bring along up to five kids ages 12 and under for free on weekends and legal holidays.
+As for public transit fares, families benefit from a Family Outings promotion, whereby parents, after paying their own transit fare, can bring along up to five kids ages 12 and under for free on weekends and during legal holidays.
 Find out more about Montreal public transit transit fare rates.

 Visit the Parc Jean-Drapeau website for details.
 Call (514) 872-6120 for further assistance.